I’m constantly surprised that gooseberries aren’t free.

 In the end I decided to do a number of things, so as to enjoy the fruit to the full: a desire for granita was the starting point; a love for a light fool a deviation from that; and the rescue of a few berries before cooking, and others at the early stages of stewing, left me with different textures and levels of tartness to complete a rather delicious pudding.

 The recipe below, like this post, is a bit rambling.
 So a few key points for those of you interested enough to dive in:

 - The method allowed me to end with four or five different gooseberry dishes.
 There may be more efficient ways to get to each individual result, should you just want to do one of them.
 Go figure.

 - Adjust sugar to taste.
 You can always add more … but you cannae take away.
 Relish the fact that the raw, macerated slices, and stewed fruit puled from the pan early on, will be fairly sour; the granita is sweet; and the creamy fool balances everything out.

 - The amount this feeds is anyone’s guess – it’ll certainly suit six as a light dessert, with plenty of granita left over for another day.
 Probably some fool too.
 As far as I’m concerned, surplus gooseberry treats are a good thing.

-- On the fool, traditionally this is just whipped double cream and compote.
-I put yoghurt in too, as it lightens proceedings and lowers the guilt factor somewhat.
+- Traditionally a fool is simply the combination of whipped double cream and fruit compote.
+I put yoghurt in too, though, as it lightens proceedings and lowers the guilt factor somewhat.
 If you follow me in this deviation from a classic fool, please use thick, Greek yoghurt style stuff.